-And that’s it — you equipped for success.
+And that’s it — you are equipped for success.

 Google Business listing is the powerhouse of your contact information on Google.
 Yes, you need a Google My Business listing, because, without one, you will be missing out on thousands of opportunities to connect with potential customers in your city, searching for services that you offer.

 We hope that this article has provided you with a little more insight into the world of Google and digital marketing.
 Our goal is to keep creating amazing content like this that can help you make more informed marketing decisions for your business. ness.

 Don’t forget to share it with someone or your business partner who needs this information too.